byu-cpe/ecen330/_labs/interrupts.md

 * Make sure you understand the behavior of the various Interrupt Controller registers.
 These registers have more complex behaviors than previous labs; however, you should find these behaviors quite helpful in completing your driver.  *Hint:* Most of your driver functions can be implemented by making a single register read/write.

-* The call to `armInterrupts_setupIntc` requires a function pointer to an ISR function that can be run when the ARM processor detects an interrupt.
-This function should be a helper function inside your `interrupts.c` driver.
-In this helper function you will determine which interrupt input(s) to the Interrupt Controller were responsible for the interrupt, and call the appropriate callback function (if there is one registered).
-Here is an example prototype:

-    static void interrupts_isr() {
-        // For each interrupt input, check if it has an interrupt pending
-        // If so, check if there is a registered ISR and call it.
-    }

 ## Submission
 Follow the [instructions on submitting source code]({% link _documentation/submission.md %}) to submit your code.